oxketova/oksanaketova.com/_works/digital_art.md

 image_caption: ''
 ---

-Digital drawings are inspired by the ornaments of different peoples of the world, patterns of floral elements of the Art Nouveau era.  the ornament was one of the first ways of knowing the world for a person through art, an element of a magical ritual, fragments of history, nature, and traditions are included in the patterns.
+My digital drawings are inspired by the ornaments of different people of the world and patterns of floral elements of the _Art Nouveau_ era.
+The ornament was one of the first ways of knowing the world for a person through art, an element of a magical ritual, fragments of history, nature, and traditions are included in the patterns.

 <div class="gallery-box">
   <div class="gallery">